sagemath/website/README.md

 * HTML: Modern HTML5, but nothing too fancy please.
-  One of the main design goals is that everything should still work without any Javascript and no Flash.
+  One of the main design goals is that everything should still work without Javascript and no Flash.

-* Python: PEP8 is authoritative various Python scripts; except E501 (long lines).
+* Python: PEP8 is authoritative for various Python scripts -- except E501 (long lines).
   Just make sure your `pep8` and `autopep8` is up-to-date and do a healthy `make style` to clean up your code before you commit.